MetricT/TN_COVID/README.md

 * Set the local Github folder as the working folder (bottom-right pane, switch to the correct folder, click on "More", and select "Set as Working Directory"
 * Click on the "Source" button in the top left pane.
 In a minute or so, you'll have a finished graphic.

+You may need to first go to Session -> Set Working Directory -> To Source File Location

 # What can you do to help?
 Ideas...